 - believe that they are more important than others or have important connections

 - show anger or aggression if others challenge their views or behavior

-A person in a manic state may not realize that their behavior is unusual, but others may notice a change in behavior.
+A person in a manic state may not realize their behavior is atypical, but others may notice a change in behavior.
 Some may see the person’s outlook as sociable and fun-loving, while others may find it unusual or bizarre.

 The individual may not realize that they are acting inappropriately or be aware of the potential consequences of their behavior.

 Not everyone will have a severe manic episode.
 Less severe mania is known as hypomania.
 Symptoms are similar to those of mania, but the behaviors are less extreme, and people can often function well in their daily life.

 Signs of a depressive episode are the same as the symptoms of a major depressive episode.

 - having trouble sleeping or sleeping a lot more than usual